 Social Media Accounts and More

-MA criminal background checks are provided through the CORI system and fingerprint records.
+A Massachusetts criminal background check is provided through the CORI system and fingerprint records.
 The CORI system uses court documents, and the fingerprints records use police reports.
 The state offers comprehensive criminal histories except for juvenile and sealed records to protect the individual’s privacy.

 The state is not a point of contact for gun dealers, and they have no law requiring a background report before the sale or transfer of guns in the state.
 Therefore all licensed gun dealers must contact the FBI and use NICS for the federal background check before selling firearms to anyone.
 Buyers must also obtain a license permit from the state before purchasing.
 When selling privately, you must use an online system to verify the buyer’s identity, and you cannot sell more than four guns per year.
 Massachusetts 193,427 background checks were performed for gun purchases or permits.

 On average 211,295 gun checks annually are being conducted through NICS in California.

 Although MA offers background checks pretty freely to the general public and companies, they do have strict MA background check laws on how employers can use them in the hiring process.
 If they deny employment to an applicant because of something in their background report, they must inform them in writing and provide a copy of the information they received from the state.
 Employers who use the CORI system are protected against negligent hiring practices over those who use third-party or professional background check services.

 The state observes the ban-the-box rule and prohibits employers from asking about criminal records on the initial application.
 During the hiring process, employers must not ask about any dropped charges, any one-time infractions for things like DUIs, misdemeanors that are five years or older, and cannot ask about expunged or sealed records.
 Applicants who have sealed records can say “no” to questions about a criminal past.
 Employers are also subject to two federal laws when using a background check for hiring.
 Those laws are The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964.